BPS invariants from $p$-adic integrals: Introduction

-Now choosing a spreading out we can assume that all moduli spaces we are considering are defined over some large finite field $k=\mathbb F_q$ and that $\chi$--independence holds over $k$.
-We can then consider the function:
+Now, choosing a spreading out, we can assume that the moduli spaces $\M_{\beta,\chi}(S)$ we are considering are defined over some large finite field $k=\mathbb F_q$ and that $\chi$--independence of $\Phi_{\beta,\chi}$ holds over $k$ (see for example \cite[Section 6]{BBDG18} for precise definitions and results on spreading out of constructible complexes).
+We can then look at the function: